 In 2017, ClimateActionWR completed a re-inventory of our Waterloo Region’s carbon footprint to monitor progress toward the 6% reduction by 2020 target.
 This re-inventory revealed that by 2015, Waterloo Region had reduced its greenhouse gas emissions by 5.2% below 2010 levels!
-The graph below shows the breakdown of our community’s emissions in 2015 by sector.

 The full results of this re-inventory can be found in Our Progress, Our Path.

-As Waterloo Region works to reduce our community’s greenhouse gas emissions, a number of local programs and initiatives have contributed significantly towards achieving our 6% emission reduction goal by 2020.
+As Waterloo Region works to reduce our community’s greenhouse gas emissions, a number of local programs and initiatives have contributed significantly towards achieving our 6% emission reduction goal in 2020.
 On this page, you will find just some of the many actions that have been taken to reduce greenhouse gas emissions within each sector.
 Click the links below to jump to a specific sector:

 If you are looking for additional resources to support you in reducing your own emissions, check out our Sustainability Resources page.

-At 49%, transportation is the single largest contributor to our greenhouse gas emissions!
+At 47.1%, transportation is the single largest contributor to our greenhouse gas emissions!
 Access and incentives to sustainable methods of transportation are key to achieving our reduction target.
 Below are some of the projects and programs working towards reducing this part of the region’s footprint:

 - Moving Forward: 2018 Transportation Master Plan – The Region of Waterloo’s Transportation Master Plan, which was approved by council in June of 2018, identifies the policies and projects that will meet the Region’s long and short term transportation needs over the next 25 years.